outbe/outbe-l2-contracts/reflection.md

     - "be1e6d86c93782d71e75dd7f82d5a75e7a64b3b2731d1f7a92c01a83cc7316d4"
 ```

 On June 7, 2025 (worldwide day: 2025-06-07), a Delhi-based user made a ₹4,129.99 INR consumption in total.
 This Consumption Value was converted to $23.67 USD and recorded as CU on Network.

-Total CU has 143.356000000000000000 coens, represented with 10^-18 precision split into: 143 nominal_qty_base (143 base) and 0.356 nominal_qty_atto (356e15 atto).
 One of the Consumption Records included in this CU was previously described above for the sum of ₹123.72 INR in CR Schema.

 CU includes the hash of the associated Consumption Record (CR), ensuring traceability and integrity.
 It is now registered on L2 and ready for Tribute Draft aggregation, representing the user's verified consumption for that Worldwide Day.